Articles on basic care and considerations for new or prospective owners.

 - That most babies will go through a period of "quilling" and will be very grumpy for a while.
 You will need to hold your hedgie baby anyway, if you want to keep it from learning that being grumpy is a good way to get people to leave it alone.

-- That it will probably need at least one trip to the vet for mites in its lifetime.
-The little pests are not species-specific, and can come from sources like bedding or other animals.
+- That it may need at least one trip to the vet in its lifetime.

 - That your hedgehog may never actively seek you out for companionship.
 Some hedgehogs do, but most just think humans are just something cool to climb on.

-Please note that if portions of this article look like the information on the International Hedgehog Society's care page, it is because they are using my writing from an earlier version of this article, without giving credit to me.
+Please note that if portions of this article look like the information on the International Hedgehog Association's care page, it is because they are using my writing from an earlier version of this article, but removed my credits.